arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 end
 ```

-Running the console, you will be asked for your name and purpose of a current session.
-Than you can operate normally and all the commands you typed, will be stored on your team's Slack channel.
+Running the console, you will be asked for your name and the purpose of a current session.
+Then you can operate normally and all the commands you typed will be stored on your team's Slack channel.

 <img src="<%= src_original("keep-your-team-up-to-date-on-production-data-changes/slack.png") %>" width="100%">